-Following in the classic virtual pet tradition which started in 1996 with Bandai‘s Tamagotchi, Cthulhu Virtual Pet gives you your very own virtual baby Cthulhu to care for and keep happy while it grows big and strong.
+Following in the classic virtual pet tradition which started in 1996 with Bandai‘s Tamagotchi, Cthulhu Virtual Pet gives you your very own virtual baby Cthulhu to care for and keep happy while it grows big and strong, pestering you all the while like you might expect.
 This game should appeal to both fans of Lovecraft and philistines alike.

 “I’m stinky.
 I don’t like it – Cthulhu”